 Stellenbosch

-This wine region is possibly the most beautiful in the world!
-Stellenbosch is not on the main Baz Bus route, but there’s a shuttle service, or you can just make a day trip there from Cape Town.
-A wine tour is a must if you’re here and for vegans, I recommend this tour to Franschhoek (just next to Stellenbosch).
+This picturesque wine region might be one of the most beautiful in the world!
+While not on the main Baz Bus route, you can get there via a shuttle or day trip from Cape Town.
+A wine tour is a must and if you are a vegan like me, there are also options for vegan wine tours.

 Read More: